 From Lancaster, follow PA 272 south through Willow Street to the Buck.
-Continue three miles, then turn right on Chesnut Level Road at Valley View Restaurant.
+Continue three miles, then turn right on Chestnut Level Road at Valley View Restaurant.
 Continue on Chestnut Level Road to River Road.
 Left on River Road, first right on Slate Hill Road, right on Harmony Ridge Road, across Furniss Road, to left on Bald Eagle Road.
-This road leads down a hill; Ferncliff Preserve is at the bottom of the hill on the right.
+This road leads down a hill; Ferncliff Wildlife and Wildflower Preserve is at the bottom of the hill on the right.

 - Wear repellent

 - Check for ticks after your visit

 - Call your doctor if you get a fever or rash

 Nearest Hospital: Lancaster General Hospital – 21 miles